-Sitting on the waterfront of Bluff Harbour in a prime location, the Bluff Ocean Vista Motel offers magnificent ocean views and beautiful sunrise/sunsets.
-Whether relaxing in one of the luxurious motel units, or in the well appointed and very comfortable queen rooms within the main house, guests can simply sit back, relax, and let the stunning scenery carry their stress away.
+Bluff Ocean Vista Motel offers magnificent ocean views and beautiful sunrise/sunsets from the outdoor balcony of the motel units.
+Whether relaxing in one of the luxurious motel units, or in the well appointed and very comfortable queen suite rooms upstairs within the main house, guests can simply sit back, relax, and let the stunning scenery carry their stress away.
 This property is located approximately 25 minutes from Invercargill and near the main shipping channel and Stewart Island Ferry Terminal.

 Modern luxurious studio motel units with ocean views.
-Sumptuous queen-size beds.
-Gorgeous bathrooms with nice amenities.
+Queen-size beds.
+Spacious bathrooms with nice amenities.
 Couch area with large flatscreen TV.
 Double glazing for warmth and quiet.
 Covered outdoor deck with views of Bluff shipping and fishing channel.
 Free WiFi.
+Off street parking.

 A modern queen studio unit with ocean views.
 Free WiFi.
 Peaceful and warm with heatpump/air-conditioning.
 Lovely bathroom with glass shower and nice toiletries.
 Kitchenette with microwave, jug, toaster, tea and coffee, etc. Outdoor deck to watch the boats go by and the stunning sunset/sunrise.